opendp/2025-summer-institute/index.md

 ```

-## zero-Concentrated Differential Privacy (zCDP)
+## zero-Concentrated DP (zCDP)

-- zCDP is a weaker definition of privacy than pure-DP, but stronger than approximate-DP.
+- a weaker definition of privacy than pure-DP, but stronger than approximate-DP
 - using zCDP causes OpenDP to change the noise distribution

 ```python